-The opening range is becoming a favorite tool among traders, specifically short-term options traders looking to capitalize on the market’s initial momentum with 0DTE options.
-Early price action during the first 60 minutes of the trading day is often used to trigger a trade to follow the day’s trend.
+The Opening Range Breakout (ORB) strategy enters a position after a breakout above or below a symbol's early trading range.
+Options day traders use the opening range as a buy or sell signal to initiate trades, looking to capitalize on the market’s initial momentum with 0DTE options.
+Early price action during the first hour is used to trigger a trade following the day’s trend.

 What is the Opening Range?

 The opening range is the price range (high and low) that forms during the early part of the trading day.
-Traders typically establish an opening range by calculating and comparing the high and low of the first 15, 30, or 60 minutes of the trading day.Â
+Traders typically establish an opening range by finding the high and low of the first 15, 30, or 60 minutes of the trading day.

-For example, assume SPX opens at 5,001.
+For example, SPX opens at 5,001.
 By 10:00 am EST, the high and low of the day are 5,004 and 4,995.
-The 30-minute opening range is 5,004 - 4,995, for a range width of 9 points.
+The 30-minute opening range is 4,995 - 5,004, with a range width of 9 points.
+Using this 30-minute opening range, a move above 5,004 or below 4,995 after 10:00am is considered a breakout of the opening range.

-How to trade the Opening Range Breakout
+How to trade the Opening Range Breakout Strategy

-Backtesting the Opening Range Breakout
+Automating the Opening Range Breakout Strategy

 Opening Range Breakout 15/30/60 minute backtest details & results